-Before teaching at the UvA I was a criminal defence attorney at a law firm in Amsterdam.
+Before teaching at the UvA, I was a criminal defense attorney at a law firm in Amsterdam.
 However, I wanted more time to deepen my knowledge of criminal law and teaching really appealed to me.
 Not once have I regretted this decision.
 I teach the course "Criminal Law and Expert Evidence" for several years now, besides "Dutch Criminal Law" at the UvA Faculty of Law.
 Currently I’m conducting research in the field of law and legal theory of criminal evidence.

 I teach the courses “Criminalistics and Analytical Chemistry” and “Chain of Evidence” in the Master Forensic Science and I am also the chair of the Programme Committee of Forensic Science.
-I have a background is in bioanalytical chemistry.
+I have a background is in bio-analytical chemistry.